Ejipuh/Plantey-Garden/P- Setup go links on site.md

 ## Objective:
 Make a live list of go links that my site uses that regularly updates to my site.
 ## Key Results:
-- [ ] AutoHotKey shortcut can add a go link for an uploaded note
 - [ ] Functionally edit .htaccess from command line
-- [ ] Each note title in a folder (plantey-garden)
+- [ ] Whenever a new github link is updated:
-- [ ] make live list in Obsidian of go links to garden posts
+	- [ ] a redirect is created in the text file
+	- [ ] GitHub note for this is updated
-	- [ ] and on site (under /go/)
+	- [ ] Site is updated
 - [ ] create go link when you upload digital garden
+- [ ] AutoHotKey shortcut can add a go link for an uploaded note

 ## Relevance
 - Enables me to share go links to my evergreens right after uploading them to the garden